Flyingfish812/p2myth/docs/Ship/Corsair.md

 |--|--|--|--|--|--|--|--|--|
 | 62.55 | 34.91 | 287.45 | 23 | 322.36 | 350.00 | 23 | 465.09 | 22 |

+## Comments

+- Dark骑士: I bought the Railgun APEX out of curiosity.
+It really only has a nice name.
+The main gun has almost no feeling of impact.
+If it weren't for the output ability of the MS, I'm afraid that it wouldn't have a chance to be noticed.

 ## Survival

 - Absolutely no defence at all.